6 Best Roofing Materials for Solar Panels

 Photo: Jo Kirchherr / Westend61 / Adobe Stock

-Metal is not just a sustainable material for roofing; it is also one of the best materials to pair with solar panels.
+Metal is not just a sustainable roofing material.
+It’s also one of the best materials to pair with solar panels.
 It offers a solid surface and long-term durability for the panels.

 Installing solar panels is easy on metal roofs.
-The installers do not even need to cut the roofing or drill holes in homes with standing seam metal roofs.
-Solar panels can be clamped and firmly secured to the raised seams, which reduces the cost of labor.
+The installers do not need to cut the roofing or drill holes in homes with standing seam metal roofs.
+Solar panels can be clamped and firmly secured to the raised seams, reducing the cost of labor.

 Metal roofs are relatively safe and will not spark into flames during a wildfire or lightning strike.
-If installed correctly, metal roofs will not rust.
-They are low maintenance when compared to other roofing materials; however, they should be inspected periodically to ensure no repairs are required.
+If installed correctly, they will not rust.
+They are low-maintenance compared to other roofing materials.
+However, they should be inspected periodically to ensure no repairs are required.

 Metal roofs are durable and can easily last anywhere from 40 to 70 years, well beyond the life span of solar panels.
 And because they often contain large amounts of recycled aluminum, metal roofs are one of the most sustainable roofing options.
 Solar panels can enhance the cooling effect of a metal roof, creating an eco-friendly home.